-What is the purpose of the research?
+> What is the purpose of the research?

-This study is part of a wider project about the clinic letters that rheumatology healthcare professionals write.
-National guidance advises healthcare professionals to write these letters directly to patients, but not everyone does.
+National guidance advises healthcare professionals to write clinic letters directly to patients, but not everyone does.
 Instead, some members of rheumatology teams write clinic letters to other healthcare professionals, for example, their patients' GPs.
 A copy may also be sent to the patients.

-We aim to develop a set of resources to encourage and support members of rheumatology teams to write directly to patients.
-To help us do this, we need to know more about healthcare professionals' current practice and the views of people who write clinic letters.
-We hope to hear from 20 healthcare professional participants, as well as 20-30 patient participants.
+We want to develop resources to encourage and support members of rheumatology teams to write directly to patients.
+You can help us do this by joining our workshops and sharing your views on our study findings, what resources might be needed and draft versions.
+Resources could include, a best practice guide, example clinic letters and a glossary of terms with plain English explanations.
+We hope to hear from up to 20 healthcare professional participants, as well as 20 patient participants across a series of workshops.